PrestaShop/prestashop-specs/content/1.7/back-office/design/positions/view-positions.md

 - **Three-dot menu** - executes the dropdown element, where the unhooking action can be executed after the clicking on link _Unhook_.

 ## Multistoring functionality

+Prestashop identifies all positioning hooks from the database, so if there are several shop groups or multistores created, system displays the hook list separately from each multistore.
+This means, that some of the hooks are listed in Multistore 1 and the other hooks can be listed, disabled or enabled, in Multistore 2.